bblankrot/ParticleScattering.jl/docs/src/tutorial2.md

 In both subplots, we see that increasing `P` actually leads to a decrease in accuracy (plotting the results separately also shows that the FMM results stay virtually constant, while the direct results blow up).
-This is due to two main reasons &ndash;
-conditioning of the system matrix, and the fact that high-order cylindrical harmonics are responsible for substantially greater potential densities than lower-order ones.
+This is due to two main reasons – conditioning of the system matrix, and the fact that high-order cylindrical harmonics are responsible for substantially greater potential densities than lower-order ones.
 Both of these are impacted by the number of particles as well as the wavelength, but mitigated by the iterative solver used by the FMM solver.

-This ties in with [Choosing Minimal N and P](@ref minimalNP) &ndash; not only does increasing `P` far beyond that required for a certain error impact runtime, but can also increase the error in the solution.
+This ties in with [Choosing Minimal N and P](@ref minimalNP) – not only does increasing `P` far beyond that required for a certain error impact runtime, but can also increase the error in the solution.